 Love one another as I have loved you’ (John 13: 34-35) helping each other to reach for the stars.

-Our Governing Board 2022 - 2023
+Our Governing Board 2023 - 2024

 Our Role

 Our Governing Board consists of elected parents, Foundation Diocesan Board of Education appointed, Local Authority representatives and school staff.
 The Governing Board has the responsibility of monitoring all aspects of school standards.
-This is a strategic role and we operate and make decisions as a group, no one governor has the power to make decisions.

 To contact the Chair of the Governing body please emailafoy@stone.bucks.sch.uk